Skip to Content

 All these APIs must be designed to be externalizable - without exception.

-So Jeff Bezos first dictates to develop APIs internally, according to the company's own needs (which ensures their practicality).
-In the following, he orders the synergy effects with business partners to design these APIs from the start in such a way that they can also be used externally.
+First, Jeff Bezos dictates to develop APIs internally, according to the company's own needs, which ensures their practicality.
+Then, he orders synergy with business partners to design APIs in such a way that they can also be used externally.

 This is THE reason why Amazon is so successful